 Few things are more annoying for online users than pop-up ads that hit right when they visit a landing page.
 Worst are the full-page pop-ups that utterly block content unless visitors spare the time to find out how to disable them.
 Ads like these can have such a negative effect that many will choose to leave the site and find one of your competitors.
 It’s vital to craft ads that do not annoy visitors when they are trying to access your website content!

 The good news about poor website conversion rates is that there’s plenty your brand can do to improve them!
 Even simple changes in content or coding can make a significant difference for visitors interested in making a purchase.
-If it’s time for a serious website audit or an extensive plan to make performance changes, Blue Atlas Marketing is ready to help your brand make a serious difference.
+If it’s time for a serious website audit or an extensive plan to make performance changes and increase website conversions, Blue Atlas Marketing is ready to help your brand make a serious difference.